 throughout the country.
 Among them are those of Loop America and

 As you can see, America is taking notice of the movement to Get in the Hearing Loop.

 WHY ARE ASSISTIVE LISTENING SYSTEMS NECESSARY?

 The higher the frequency of a sound the less strength that sound has thus shortening the distance it can travel and still be heard This is particularly problematic to the hard of hearing, most of whom have a higher frequency hearing loss.
-The effective range of hearing aid microphones is only about six feet and once sound is coming from a distance greater than that those microphones will have difficulty picking it up.
+The effective range of hearing aid microphones is only about six to eight feet and once sound is coming from a distance greater than that those microphones will have difficulty picking it up.

 No matter how high the volume on the loudspeakers is set, hard of hearing listeners will still have difficulty hearing the higher frequency sounds as they will be "covered" by the louder, stronger, lower frequency sounds and they will thus have difficulty understanding the words being broadcast.
 An assistive listening system places the sound right at the user's ear via earphones, ear buds or the telecoils in hearing aids thus compensating for the weaker high frequency sounds to some degree.